THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE.

 Other hotel options worth looking into (listed in order of their current rating standing on Tripadvisor): Main Street Inn and Suites, Hotel Iroquois, Chippewa Hotel Waterfront, Lilac Tree Suites & Spa, Bicycle Street Inn & Suites and Waterfront Collection, The Inn at Stonecliffe, and Island House Hotel.

 Lastly, there are other non-hotel options, including Bed & Breakfasts, Rental Cottages & Condos.

 If you’re taking the ferry over to your choice of lodging, then your luggage will be tagged at the boat dock before you venture to the island with your hotel’s name.
 The ferry company will load your bags onto the boat.
 Then once you get to the island, a porter will be waiting to bike your luggage to your hotel.
 I recommend letting them take your bags.
 The island can become quite busy, and rolling your luggage around would be a hassle.
 (To make sure your hotel offers this service, just ask when you are making your reservation.)

 The porters literally are biking your bags to your hotel.
 My boyfriend at the time did this job, and I can attest to seeing that its grueling work.
 Tipping is highly recommended.

 I’ve heard there are no cars allowed on the island.
 So how do I get around once I’ve arrived?

 Bikes are the primary method of transportation, but they aren’t for everyone.
-The Grand Hotel and Mission Point Resort both have a horse and carriage shuttle to their respective properties.
-(Please note: there is a fee for that service.)
-For other hotels or destinations, there is a horse and carriage taxi service available as well.
+The Grand Hotel and Mission Point Resort both have horse-drawn carriage shuttle options available to get you to their respective properties.
+(Please note: there is a small fee for that service.)
+For other hotels or destinations, there is a horse-drawn carriage taxi service available as well.

-Next, more of a breakdown on what to do on the island!
+Next, more of a breakdown of what to do on the island!

 What are the most popular activities to do on the island?